vemonet/libre-chat/docs/configure-documents-qa.md

 The whole deployment can be configured from a YAML file: paths to the model and vectorstore, model settings, web services infos.
 Create a `chat.yml` file with your configuration before starting the web service.

-Libre Chat can be used to train and deploy a **documents-based question answering agent**
+Libre Chat can be used to train and deploy a **documents-based question answering chatbot**

 When starting the service Libre Chat will automatically check if the `vectorstore` is already available, if not, it will build it from the documents provided in the directory available at the given `documents_path`.